themartiancompany/node-run/README.md

-So, in short, this `node-run` program you find in this source repository is nothing more than a bash launcher for Node which force it to load the shared JavaScript libraries present onto your system-wide node install when running a JavaScript program and lets you set a maximum sets of restarts in case Node was to crash.
+So, in short, this `node-run` program you find in this source repository is nothing more than a bash launcher for Node which force it to load the shared JavaScript libraries present onto your system-wide install when running a JavaScript program and lets you set a maximum sets of restarts in case Node was to crash.